egon89/java-monorepo/java-io/java-io.md

 - Several [Files](https://docs.oracle.com/en/java/javase/22/docs/api/java.base/java/nio/file/Files.html) methods can perform operations atomically

 ## File and File Store Attributes
+- The [Files](https://docs.oracle.com/en/java/javase/22/docs/api/java.base/java/nio/file/Files.html) class includes methods that can be used to obtain a single attribute of a file
+- We can use the `Files.readAttributes()` to get file's attributes in one bulk operation

+Different file systems have different notions about which attributes should be tracked.
+For this reason, related file attributes are grouped together into views:
 - [BasicFileAttributeView](https://docs.oracle.com/en/java/javase/22/docs/api/java.base/java/nio/file/attribute/BasicFileAttributeView.html) interface
   - A file attribute view that provides a view of a basic set of file attributes common to many file systems
   - Contains the _readAttributes()_ method that reads the basic file attributes as a bulk operation returning an `BasicFileAttributes`